redbrick/static-site/source/_posts/2018-week-23-announce.md

 Top scoring teams from this round will be invited to Google Dublin to compete for the title of Hash Code 2018 champion.

 ## IrlCPC
 The 2018 Irish Collegiate Programming Competition will be held on Saturday the 10th of March in UCC.
-If you intend to travel down with Redbrick to IrlCPC, please respond s soon as possible as we can give 50% off to the first seven teams that sign up to travel with us.
+If you intend to travel down with Redbrick to IrlCPC, please emailcommittee@redbrick.dcu.ie as soon as possible as we can give 50% off to the first seven teams that sign up to travel with us.

 If you're thinking of entering, head on over to http://acm.ucc.ie/node/add/registration to register your team!

-Chris Dowling (winesnob)
+Clíodhna Harrison (~thegirl)
-Redbrick Secretary 2017-2018
+Redbrick Helpdesk 2017 - 2018

 s o c i a l m e d i a
 Twitter: @RedbrickDCU